Ridgeway Mennonite Church (Harrisonburg, Virginia, USA)

 The appointment of Daniel Smucker, Jr. and his wife Frances as superintendents of the Red Hill Mission in 1946, and the subsequent use of the newly constructed church building were landmark developments.
 Two years later the congregation changed its name to Ridgeway Mennonite Church and became an official member of Virginia Mennonite Conference.
 In 1952 Smucker was ordained and installed as pastor.
 He and Frances served with distinction and appreciation until 1981.

 In the early 1960s, with both the congregation and the surrounding community in a growth mode, the original building was deemed inadequate.
 Plans for a new building commenced, resulting in its completion and dedication in November 1966.
 That building, near the site of the one it replaced, served the congregation for the next 25 years.
 Continued growth dictated the need for additional space and facilities.
 An addition to the existing building was dedicated in June 1991.
-This facility continued to serve the congregation of approximately 160 members in 2013, along with a Hispanic congregation which has shared the building since 2003.
+Throughout the early 2010s, visioning and planning for a renovation occurred and work completed in 2018 of an expansion of the foyer, library, and addition of another Sunday School classroom.
+The parking lot was paved, and the main entrance relocated to the back of the church.

 A succession of pastors, mostly interim positions, led the congregation after Dan Smucker’s retirement in 1981, with Smucker himself filling a couple of those positions.
 In 1988 John Kiblinger began an 11-year tenure with the assistance of several associate pastors, including Lee Ebersole who served the congregation from 1995 to 2004.
 Following Kiblinger’s resignation in 1999, Richard Headings was called to pastor Ridgeway, and installed in July of 2000.